- Author: Mia Wesselkamper

 Thank you for your dedication, courage and your conviction, for bringing your sense of adventure to share and learn alongside the youth that you mentor.

-Thank you for providing opportunities and education – and for knowing that the experiences you share, and the people you encounter, teach you more than you could have imagined.
+Thank you for providing opportunities and education – and for knowing that the experiences you share, and the people you help, teach you more than you could have imagined.

 Thank you for your patience, respect and perseverance.
-But most of all thank you for your kindness, and for being the inspiration youth need to thrive.
+But most of all thank you for your kindness, and for being the inspiration youth need you to be, in order for them to thrive.

 You and I may never know the exact, direct impact you made to help propel a youth member toward a successful life—but that, my friend, is your true purpose.
 It is your dedication, contribution, talent, time and gifts that make 4-H the amazing organization that it is.